 When adding content to the page, the feature (which is also called “widgets” in other systems) creates an adjustable block, the samples of which have been described above.
 Let’s enlist all the available Bandzoogle features.
 All of them fall into the following categories:

-- Basic Features – title, text, image, quote, video, events, photo gallery, blog, my sites (list of icons with links to your other websites), call-to-action header, HTML code;
+- Basic Features – title, text, image with/without text, quote, video, events, photo gallery, blog, my sites (list of icons with links to your other websites), call-to-action header, HTML code;

 - Site Wide – my sites and site wide player (global site player);